Drive care

 Managing driver fatigue.
 Planning and hours behind the wheel and driving style eg. speed, braking and acceleration

 The driver and vehicle are process driven and easier to implement.
-The real issue is point 3, the driver and their behaviour.
+The real issue is point 3, the driver and their behaviour

-Distraction is the biggest factor for the majority of accidents.
 That includes distraction inside the vehicle and also in the drivers head.
 So, if the company setup is one of time pressure to make a number of deliveries for example, the external distraction of meeting these deadlines does affect driving behaviour.
 This then relates to internal stress and sub optimal conditions for driving in general.
+This is particularly true for novice drivers who lack driving experience.

 Do you have a driver care policy?